sharathadavanne/seld-net/README.md

    - Sharath Adavanne, Archontis Politis and Tuomas Virtanen, '[Direction of arrival estimation for multiple sound sources using convolutional recurrent neural network](https://arxiv.org/abs/1710.10059  "Paper on arxiv.org")' at *European Signal Processing Conference (EUSIPCO 2018)*

-If you are using this code or the datasets in any format, then please consider citing the following paper
+If you are using this code or the datasets in any format, then please consider citing the following papers

-> Sharath Adavanne, Archontis Politis, Joonas Nikunen and Tuomas Virtanen, "Sound event localization and detection of overlapping sources using convolutional recurrent neural network" in IEEE Journal of Selected Topics in Signal Processing (JSTSP 2018)
+> Sharath Adavanne, Archontis Politis, Joonas Nikunen, and Tuomas Virtanen, "Sound event localization and detection of overlapping sources using convolutional recurrent neural network" in IEEE Journal of Selected Topics in Signal Processing (JSTSP 2018)

+> Sharath Adavanne, Archontis Politis and Tuomas Virtanen, "Sound event localization, detection, and tracking of multiple moving sources using convolutional recurrent neural network" submitted in IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA 2019)

 ## More about SELDnet